 In Different Containers

 It is important to be extra careful when choosing the containers in which you plan to store the berries.
 Most berries, including blackberries, can be stored in a dry container.
 However, strawberries tend to lose moisture fast.
-Check on Amazon for every type of and unique food containers available by clicking here, food containers.

 When storing these fruits in a container, it is recommended to leave the lid slightly open so that there is no moisture build-up.
 Unnecessary moisture, especially in blackberries, will cause the fruit to rot much quicker rendering it inedible.